228 Greenlaw Hall CB# 3520

 B.A., English, Yale University, 1978.

-My work focuses on the constitution of identity and culture through communicative interaction.
+My work focuses on the constitution of identity and culture through storytelling, festive enactments, and other forms of communicative interaction.
 I conceive of communication as symbolic activity in which the participant draws upon a repertoire of resources and responds dialogically to a multitude of prior communications and pre-existing discourses.
 Gender, race, nationality, and class—among other individual and communal senses of self—are stabilized and changed in such enactments.
 I am especially interested in how individuals mobilize and thus constitute the aesthetic and the traditional and in the role of the ethnographer as interlocutor.
-My goals are to engage the insights of Folklore and Linguistic Anthropology in order to understand the impact of global interconnection on local subjectivities and to contribute to the theorization of a feminist, postcolonial ethnographic practice.

-Much of what I have written about narrative and performance comes out of my longstanding exploration of the life of a 97-year-old woman from the North Carolina mountains through her repertoire of songs and stories.
+Much of what I have written about narrative and performance comes out of my longstanding exploration of the life of a 101-year-old woman from the North Carolina mountains through her repertoire of songs and stories.
 In Listening for a Life (2004) I highlight how Bessie Eldreth creates a self through dialogue, responding simultaneously to disparaging local discourses on the role of women and the poor, to myself as both fictive grandchild and embodiment of privilege and education, and to potential readers whose anticipated stereotypical image of her as an “Appalachian singer” she both enjoys and contests.
-I’ve also written about rural mardi gras celebrations in Louisiana and the portrayal of women in the Kalevala, Finland’s national epic.
+I’ve also written about rural mardi gras celebrations in Louisiana; the portrayal of women in the Kalevala, Finland’s national epic; and most recently about contemporary responses to fairy tales and about international adoption.

 ANTH/FOLK/LING 484: Discourse and Dialogue